-CO STATEMENT Mapping CO1: Analyze and demonstrate the scale of the e-waste problem and the legal Skill development framework for managing e-waste in your geographical or professional context.
-CO2: Identify the environmental, health and climate-related risks posed by e- Employability waste as well as the potential value of e-waste.
-CO3: Develop a project proposal to address an e-waste problem or opportunity Skill development that demonstrates some positive impact on environment, health, and climate change CO4: Apply practical actions from your learning of the course into the real world Employability and help to raise public awareness.
+CO CO STATEMENT Mapping CO Analyze and demonstrate the scale of the e-waste problem and the legal Skill development framework for managing e-waste in your geographical or professional context.
+CO2 Identify the environmental, health and climate-related risks posed by e- Employability waste as well as the potential value of e-waste.
+Develop a project proposal to address an a vyesta problem or apportunity Clail dayslanmant Develop a project proposal to address an e-waste problem or opportunity Skill development CC 3 that demonstrates some positive impact on environment, health, and climate change CO4 Apply practical actions from your learning of the course into the real Employability world and help to raise public awareness.